You are located in service:DNS

 - Resource records for different functionalities

-- The DNS is organized in a tree structure (zones/subdomains) with a globally distributed so-called root zone
+- The DNS is organized in a tree structure (zones/subdomains) with a globally distributed root zone

-- entries are maintained by the so-called hostmaster (hostmaster@rwth-aachen.de)
+- Entries are maintained by the hostmaster (hostmaster@rwth-aachen.de)

-- The service is designed via so-called Request for Comments
+- The service is specified via Requests for Comments

 The use of anycast (addressing and routing method) adds logical redundancy.
-Here the computers themselves are assigned all common service (IPv4/IPv6) addresses.
+Here the computers themselves are assigned all common service addresses (IPv4/IPv6).

 To achieve an administrative and logical subdivision within a domain (e.g. rwth-aachen.de), zones/subdomains are used.